mloporchio/EthereumSkipIndex/README.md

 ## Data

-Due to space constraints, all data needed to reproduce the results is stored in <a href="#">this</a> Zenodo repository.
+Due to space constraints, all data needed to reproduce the results is stored in <a href="https://doi.org/10.5281/zenodo.7957140">this Zenodo repository</a>.
 Before running the experiments, all downloaded files should be placed in the <code>data</code> folder of this GitHub repository.

 The linked Zenodo repository also includes a detailed description of the data set and its structure.